The6artist/Automated-Ubuntu-Web-Server-Deployment-Using-Ansible/README.md

-# Ansible Web Server Automation
+# Ansible Web Server Automation in the aws ec2 instance

 A beginner-friendly Ansible project that automates the configuration of an Ubuntu web server.